MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-display-values-from-custom-managed-properties-in-search-resultsoption-2.md

 ![Final Summary Variable](../media/OTCSP_FinalSummaryVariable.png)

-Notice that we added a slightly different color to the text "Technical Subject:".
+Note that we added a slightly different color to the text "Technical Subject:".
 With this addition, the final search result is displayed as follows:

 ![Final Search Result](../media/OTCSP_FinalSearchResult.png)